 Then go to WP Mail SMTP » Settings.
 We’ll go over each of the options available here below.

 The From Email should be the email address from which you want to send messages.
 If you set up a single Sender Signature in Postmark, this email address should match your Sender Signature.
-If you verified your domain, you can use any email at the domain you added in Postmark.
+If you verified your domain, you can use any email address at the domain you added in Postmark.

 You may also choose to check the Force From Email box.
 This will ensure all emails sent from your site use the same From Email.